TheRealAnonymous008/quartz/content/details/mathematics/Queueing Theory.md

 * When the queue has finite capacity, $\lambda$ instead denotes the rate of potential arrivals as if the system were not full.
 In a similar vein,  $\rho$ is the utilization assuming no arrivals were turned away.
 # Queueing Systems
 ## M/M/1
-* Both arrival and service rates are characterized with an exponential distribution resulting in the Markov property.
+* Both arrival and service rates are characterized with an exponential distribution resulting in the [[Markov Chain|Markov]] property.
 These can be modelled with a Poisson process with means $\lambda$ and $\mu$ respectively.
 * The state of the system is characterized with the number of jobs in queue, denoted $n$.

 * The dynamics of the system is governed by the following recurrence relation of differential equations